SLAM for Visually Impaired People: a Survey: Introduction

 \subsection{Related Work}

-So far, many reviews have been carried out on assistive technologies developed for VIB navigation.
-Several studies have reviewed walking assistance systems~\cite{messaoudi2022review, parker2021wayfinding, khan2021analysis, romlay2021methodologies, zhang2021bibliometric, manjari2020survey, islam2019developing, real2019navigation, fernandes2019review} and provided a detailed classification of the developed approaches. \cite{islam2019developing} categorized walking assistants into three groups: sensor-based, computer vision-based, and smartphone-based.
-The authors explained the technologies used and inspected each approach and evaluated some important parameters of each approach, such as the type of capturing device, type of feedback, working area, cost, and weight.
-The work by \cite{messaoudi2022review} introduced techniques and technologies designed to assist visually impaired individuals in their mobility and daily life.
-This comprehensive review analyzes multiple mobility-assistive technologies suitable for indoor and outdoor environments.
-It offers insights into various feedback methods employed by assistive tools based on recent technologies.
-In addition, \cite{parker2021wayfinding} reviewed wayfinding devices used by individuals with visual impairments in real-world scenarios.
+Thus far, many reviews have been conducted on assistive technologies developed for BVI navigation.
+Several studies reviewed walking assistance systems~\cite{messaoudi2022review, parker2021wayfinding, khan2021analysis, romlay2021methodologies, zhang2021bibliometric, manjari2020survey, islam2019developing, real2019navigation, fernandes2019review} provided a detailed classification of the developed approaches. \cite{islam2019developing} categorized walking assistants into three groups: sensor-based, computer vision-based, and smartphone-based.
+The authors explained the technologies used and inspected each approach, and evaluated some important parameters of each approach, such as the type of capturing device, type of feedback, working area, cost, and weight.
+The work by \cite{messaoudi2022review} introduced techniques and technologies designed to assist visually impaired individuals in their mobility and daily lives.
+This comprehensive review analyzes multiple mobility-assistive technologies that are suitable for indoor and outdoor environments.
+It offers insights into the various feedback methods employed by assistive tools based on recent technologies.
+In addition, \cite{parker2021wayfinding} reviewed wayfinding devices used by visually impaired individuals in real-world scenarios.
 This review aimed to provide a comprehensive exploration of the various aids employed for navigation while assessing their perceived efficacy.